Matthews Crossing, Alberta: History

 This river crossing was used by Indigenous people and packers before it was named.
 A pack trail, known as Jock's Trail, Jack's Trail or the Shining Bank Trail left the west end of Isle Lake, crossed the Pembina at this location.
 A packer named N. H. Jock used this trail to pack supplies to stores along the trail to the Peace River Country.
 A post office was established on the east side of the river in 1913 and operated until 1923.
 It was named for M. H. Matthews, the first postmaster.

 In about 1920, a ferry was installed at Matthews Crossing.
 A succession of returned WWI veterans served as ferrymen.
 Eventually the ferry was moved down-river to Sangudo.

-Matthews Crossing School was built in 1935 and operated until 1956.
+Matthews Crossing School was built in 1935 and opened in 1936 with 38 students.
+Grades 1-9 were taught in the one-room schoolhouse.
+It operated until 1956.
 The Matthews Crossing Natural Area, more than 700 acres of boreal forest upstream from the crossing, has been designated as a park.